lord63/awesome-python-decorator/README.md

 For example, it use the `login_required` decorator to protect some views that need the users to be logged in.
 - [GB2260.py](https://github.com/cn/GB2260.py) It is used to look up Chinese administrative divisions.
 It use the decorator to do the python 2.x and 3.x compatible mission.
+- [marshmallow](https://github.com/marshmallow-code/marshmallow) A lightweight library for converting complex objects to and from simple Python datatypes.
+It use decorators to register schema pre-processing and post-processing methods.
 - [me-api](https://github.com/lord63/me-api) An extensible, personal API with custom integrations.
 It use the decorator to make sure there is an access_token in the configuration file before sending the API request and reject another authentication if there is already an access_token.
+- [lettuce](https://github.com/gabrielfalcao/lettuce) Lettuce is a BDD tool for python, it use `step` and `steps` to decorator functions and class so that it will become a new step definitio.
 - [profilehooks](https://github.com/mgedmin/profilehooks) Python decorators for profiling/tracing/timing a single
 function.
 - [pypi-cli](https://github.com/sloria/pypi-cli) pypi-cli is a command-line interface to the Python Package Index.